Developer(s) – Capcom

 Graphics – 7/10

-From a technical standpoint at least, the visuals in the game are top-notch.
+From a technical standpoint at least, the visuals in Resident Evil 5 are top-notch.
 The attention to detail is extremely impressive for the time, and the use of lighting and shadow add to the overall atmosphere of the game beautifully.
-However, from a conceptual standpoint, I found to be below par compared to anything else I’d seen of the series at that point.
+However, from a conceptual standpoint, I found it to be below par compared to anything else I’d seen of the series at that point.
 I felt that setting such as the mansion and the police station in the original trilogy would better serve to build up tension throughout the course of the game since places like that would normally be considered safe, and so it would be easier to take players by surprise.
 It didn’t help matters to see that some of the game is also set in the daytime, which made it even less scary.

 Gameplay – 6/10